 No one really liked that girl, she was tiresome and boring and bossy and …

 "Dumb mistakes are selfish mistakes."
-Julie remembered her saying right after one of the nastiest events took place, "wise mistakes are when you screw up for someone else's benefit."
+Julie remembered her saying right after one of the nastiest events took place, "good mistakes are when you screw up for someone else's benefit."

 Something in her heart cracked.
 That girl had gone out of her way and lost her wings for the sake of her sister.
 Julie's own sister, Dorothy, wouldn't stick out her neck like that.
-Hell, her sister wouldn't give her a piece of gum off the bottom of her shoe after she'd walked through a grazing pastures for cows.
+Hell, her sister wouldn't give her a piece of gum off the bottom of her shoe after she'd walked the streets of London.

 Loone stood in awed disgust about the total lack of self-preservation this girl had.
 Didn't she realize she had almost died?